 The topic of lighting can create a lot of excitement for photographers, and rightly so!
 It defines the mood of your photo, and it’s no surprise that many photographers will spend hours on their setups.
 In this blog article, we’ll be talking about some basic types of light to consider using when taking photos.

 When it comes to lighting, natural light is one of the most popular options.
 It’s affordable and easy to find, and it produces stunning photos.
-There are a few different types of natural light you can use in your photography, and each has its advantages and disadvantages.

 The sun is the most common source of natural light.
 It’s powerful and versatile, but it can be dangerous if you don’t know how to use it.
 The sun can also create harsh shadows and intense highlights, which can ruin your photos.

-Clouds are another great source of natural light.
+Besides the sun, clouds are another great source of natural light.
 They give a soft, romantic glow to your photos, and they work well in portraits because they create a flattering shadow cast on your face.
 But, clouds can be unpredictable, so you may not be able to take pictures at all if they’re too cloudy when you need them taken.

 Studio lights are the most important piece of equipment for any photographer.
 They create the perfect lighting for your photos, making them look professional and polished.
 There are many different types of studio lights, and each one has its unique features that can help you take better pictures.